Grand Days is the first book in Frank Moorhouse’s critically-acclaimed Edith Trilogy.

 If these were Edith’s only attributes then one would ask, how is this character appealing?
 It is these attributes coupled with at times acute naivety and bouts of racking self-doubt that make for engrossing inner dialogue shared with the reader.

 Perhaps this evening she would find out about romances begun on trains with older men.
 Perhaps kisses on trains and meals taken together counted for nothing in Europe.
 Or had she already begun a romance?
 Surely she should know whether she had.
 She put that aside, sat at her desk and assumed a serious posture.

-Grand Days by Frank Moorhouse is one of the most engrossing, captivating, and at more than 700 pages, most decadent character studies I have read.
+Grand Days by Frank Moorhouse is one of the most engrossing, captivating, and at 700+ pages, most decadent character studies I have read.

-The at times languorous writing style and introspection may not be to everyone’s tastes but those who make the commitment to read Grand Days by Frank Moorhouse will be commensurately rewarded.
+The at-times languorous writing style and introspection may not be to everyone’s tastes, but those who make the commitment to read Grand Days will be commensurately rewarded.